-So it’s time for a new roof.
-Or perhaps you are planning a new home construction project and are considering what your new roof should look like.
+So, it’s time for a new roof, or perhaps you are planning a new home construction project and are considering what your new roof should look like.
 Surely, you have heard about all the exciting new roofing materials available today and are eager to get started.
-But, before you can make the call on what to put on the roof, you need to know the pitch or slope of the roof! 🙂

 Need a Roofer?
 Get 4 Free Quotes From Local Pros: